This is the most complete list of B2B lead generation strategies on the web. Period!

 In fact, you’ll find effective strategies (and tactics) which you can implement right away even if you’re just starting out.

 In this page, I’ll show you exactly how a major accounting software provider leveraged these B2B marketing strategies to generate 26.4 million traffic in 2018, increased signups by 554% and grew revenue without spending a lot of money on advertising.

-You’ll also discover a proven step that tech startup company use and still uses to generate more than 20,000 qualified traffic to their B2B website and how they turn 68% of them to leads.
+You’ll also discover a proven step that a tech startup company used and still uses to generate more than 20,000 qualified traffic to their B2B website and how they turn 68% of them to leads.

 Lead generation for B2B companies can be tricky because times are changing so fast.

-According to The State of B2B Lead Generation in 2018, word of mouth/referrals and website are the two major sources of leads for most businesses.
+According to The State of B2B Lead Generation in 2018, word of mouth/referrals and website are the two major sources of leadsyou for most businesses.

-Now, if you take this idea and run with it, you’d would into muddy waters because it takes time before a website can generate leads on its own.
+Now, if you take this idea and run with it, you would run into muddy waters because it takes time before a website can generate leads on its own.

 “But getting referrals is as a result of delivering immense value to your clients/customers, becoming an authority in your industry, listening to your target audience and answering their questions.”